Best strategies against virus: Track, isolate, communicate

 Of the 13 cases found in the tiny gambling enclave of Macao, 10 have recovered.
 Casinos have been closed for weeks to battle the outbreak.

-Cambodia, which has confirmed a dozen cases, last weekend moved to stop foreigners traveling from France, the U.S., Spain, Germany, Italy and Iran after several new cases were found among travelers.
+Cambodia, which has confirmed three dozen cases, last weekend moved to stop foreigners traveling from France, the U.S., Spain, Germany, Italy and Iran after several new cases were found among travelers.

 Thailand, likewise, appears to have kept cases under control with aggressive public health campaigns intended to minimize infections, though new cases jumped recently as stepped-up testing found clusters linked to a boxing tournament and an evening gathering at a bar.
 So far, 177 cases have been confirmed among 70 million Thais, even though it’s a top destination for travelers, especially from China.